-Sertoli-Leydig cell tumor is a rare cancer of the ovaries.
-The cancer cells produce and release a male sex hormone.
+Sertoli-Leydig cell tumor (SLCT) is a rare cancer of the ovaries.
+The cancer cells produce and release a male sex hormone called testosterone.

 The exact cause of this tumor is not known.
 Changes (mutations) in genes may play a role.

 The Sertoli cells are normally located in the male reproductive glands (the testes).
 They feed sperm cells.
-The Leydig cells, also located in the testes, release a male sex hormone called testosterone.
+The Leydig cells, also located in the testes, release a male sex hormone.

 These cells are also found in a woman's ovaries, and in very rare cases lead to cancer.
-A Sertoli-Leydig cell tumor is a cancer that starts in the female ovaries, usually in younger women.
+SLCT starts in the female ovaries, mostly in one ovary.
 The cancer cells release a male sex hormone.
 As a result, the woman may develop symptoms such as: